Overactive Bladder Surgery

-With each setting adjustment, you have four to choose from on your handheld device, and you can increase and decrease sensitivity on it, sort of like a TV remote that changes the station and the volume.
+With each setting adjustment, you have four to choose from on your handheld device, and you can increase and decrease the sensitivity on it (sort of like a TV remote that changes the station and the volume).

-The InterStim batteries last around 10 years before you will need a replacement, so this surgery shouldn’t require a revision any time soon.
-If your first surgery isn’t a success – a revision surgery may be necessary to make the stimulation work for you and your OAB.
+The InterStim batteries last around 10 years before you will need a replacement, so this surgery should not require a revision any time soon.
+If your first surgery is not a success, a revision surgery may be necessary to make the stimulation work for you and your OAB.

-For the bladder augmentation surgery, they start by cutting open the top of the bladder, opening it up like a clam, removing a large section of the intestine of the GI tract, open the GI tract, and place it on top of the bladder to increase its holding capacity.
+For the bladder augmentation surgery, they start by cutting open the top of the bladder, opening it up like a clam.
+Then, they remove a large section of the intestine of the GI tract, open the GI tract and place it on top of the bladder to increase its holding capacity.

-It is usually successful in that it stops overactivity of the bladder, however, there is a very high chance, about 80 percent of patients who receive this surgery, have no feeling left in their bladder at all.
+It is usually successful in that it stops overactivity of the bladder, but about 80% of patients who receive this surgery have no feeling left in their bladder at all.
 They do not receive signals to the brain of having to urinate.

-For those struggling with intense OAB, this is a benefit in that they will decide when they want to void by cathing.
-This surgery is not usually approved for younger patients as this is a last resort, as well as you would have to cath to urinate for the rest of your life.
+This surgery is not usually approved for younger patients, as this is a last resort, and you may have to cath to urinate for the rest of your life.
 It benefits the patient by swapping an overactive bladder or painful bladder experience for no overactivity and the chance to decide when they need to pee.

-There are many medical advancements of dealing with OAB that range from very small changes to extreme changes.
-This allows us to try many ways of managing our OAB and trying new and exciting things.
+There are many medical advancements of dealing with OAB that range from small changes to extreme changes.
+This allows us to try many ways of managing our OAB.

-For those of us who have had no luck in many of the medications and procedures, there are overactive bladder surgery options out there, along with new research and ways of coping being invented every year.
+For those of us who have had no luck with medication and procedures, there are overactive bladder surgery options out there, along with new research and ways of coping.